Family therapy and counseling options could better explain addiction to loved ones

 Can You Get Help?

 Help is absolutely available for you in a drug treatment facility.
 The first step is the most difficult when you decide to regain control of your mind and body.
-The addictive substances that are in your body increase your need to constantly provide a supply, and getting rid of them starts the recovery process.
+The addictive substances that are in your body increase your need to constantly provide a supply, and getting rid of them start the recovery process.
 Detoxifying your body under medical supervision cleanses it of toxins and any remaining traces of drugs so that it can start to repair itself.

-When your mind is clear, it will be easier to explain this step to loved ones, while professional rehab therapists develop a customized program that meets your physical and emotional needs for a continued healthy life.
+When your mind is clear, it will be easier to explain this step to loved ones, while professional rehab therapists develop a customized program that meets your physical and emotional needs for continued healthy life.
 An individualized program that addresses your specific addiction offers you the best chance for recovery.
 Group and individual counseling sessions help you address the underlying causes of your addiction, giving you the opportunity to regain a healthy and productive lifestyle.

 You can explain to your loved ones though, that you need a loving and positive support system from them in order to encourage you on your road to sobriety.
 While the length your stay in a drug or alcohol recovery program can vary, it can be made much more fulfilling with a support system of loved ones.